KhalidYT11/Download-simulator/README.md

 4.  **Follow the menu:** The script will present a menu with the following options:
     ```
     Download Simulator Menu:
-    1. Set Download Speed
+    1. Set Download Speed (Bps, Kbps, Mbps, Gbps, Tbps, Pbps)
-    2. Download and Select Size
+    2. Download and Select Size (MB)
     3. Exit
     ```

     * **Option 1: Set Download Speed**
         * Enter `1` and press Enter.
-        * You will be prompted to enter the desired download speed in Mbps (megabits per second).
+        * You will be prompted to enter the desired download speed along with its unit (e.g., `10 Mbps`, `1024 Kbps`, `1 Bps`, `0.5 Gbps`, etc.).
-        * Enter a positive numerical value and press Enter.
+        * Enter a valid numerical value and unit, then press Enter.
 The script will confirm the set speed.

     * **Option 2: Download and Select Size**
         * Ensure you have set the download speed first.
 If not, choose option 1.